Vision & Mission | History | Founders | Awards | Friends, Partners & Network | Organizational Structure | Sustainability

 World Future Council

-The World Future Council (WFC) consists of 50 respected personalities from all five continents.
+The World Future Council (WFC) consists of 50 respected personalities from all continents.
 They represent governments, parliaments, the arts, civil society, science and the business world.
 Together they form a voice for the rights of future generations.
 The World Future Council is a charitable foundation reliant on donations.

 The World Future Council Foundation is a registered charity in Hamburg, Germany where its head office is located.
 Additionally, we have staff working in Brussels, London, Washington and Johannesburg.